-Areas waterward of the ordinary high water mark, confirmed landslide hazard areas (PTMC 19.05.100(C)(2)), and wetlands shall not be included to calculate land area.
-For example, only the buildable area landward of the marine bluff edge shall be used in the calculation.
+Calculate the average slope of the entire lot.
+Apply the maximum percent of impervious surface to the land area as defined in this Chapter..
 In shoreline jurisdiction: In no case shall total impervious area exceed 5,000 square feet for any one single-family detached dwelling and accessory structures (i.e., when a single-family home is proposed over multiple lots, the total impervious area must not exceed 5,000 square feet).

 b.
-The director may grant a waiver of impervious surface limits, allowing the percent of impervious surface to equal the maximum percent of lot coverage allowed under PTMC Title 17 if the proposal minimizes impacts to critical areas and meets one of the following criteria:
+The director may grant a waiver of impervious surface limits, allowing the percent of impervious surface to equal the maximum percent of lot coverage allowed under PTMC Title 17 if the request is supported by the applicant’s qualified consultant, the proposal minimizes impacts to critical areas and meets one of the following criteria:

 i.
 The proposal uses preferred practices, outlined in subsection (D)(2) of this section, which are appropriate for the lot; or